There is one hiking trail you MUST DO when visiting Bryce Canyon National Park because it is the best way to see the hoodoos up close.

 The views overlooking the Amphitheater along the Rim Trail are spectacular, but the experience of looking up at the hoodoos from the canyon floor is awe-inspiring.

-The Navajo Loop Queen’s Garden Trail is the one Bryce Canyon hike we always recommend!
+The Navajo Loop Trail, or adding on the Queen’s Garden Loop, is the one Bryce Canyon hike we always recommend!

 HIKING GUIDE: Navajo Loop – Queen’s Garden Trail